Expeleon/3D-Renderer/README.md

 # 3D-Renderer

-A basic 3D Renderer
-Made using pygame library for displaying
+A basic 3D Renderer made using pygame library for displaying